Bradley Cooper Touching Oprah Winfrey’s Butt Caught On Camera, Already Dubbed Awkward

 “Bradley nearly lost his hand there,” another said.

 Other users mentioned another set of photos that have seen Bradley in close quarters with a celebrity.
-Photos recently published by The Daily Mail showed Bradley with his hands on singer Katy Perry as the singer climbed out of a water vessel.
-Much like today’s photos though, those with Perry seemed of a helpful nature.
+Photos recently published by the Daily Mail showed Bradley with his hands on Katy Perry as the singer climbed out of a water vessel.
+Much like today’s photos though, those with Perry seemed to be of a helpful nature.

 “These photos are hilarious.
 First it was Katy Perry and now it’s Orca’s [sic] turn.
 Keep ’em coming!” one fan wrote with over 51 users upvoting the comment.